-Any person 18 years or older, or who has a high diploma or its equivalent, is eligible
+Individuals how are 18 years of age or older, or have a high diploma or its

-to enroll at Allied Professional Institute, provided the applicant otherwise meets the
+equivalent, is eligible to enroll at Allied Professional Institute, provided the applicant

-admission requirements.
-A registration form must be filled out and returned within
+otherwise meets the admission requirements.
+A registration form must be filled out

-two weeks prior to the beginning of class.
-The registration form can be obtained
+and returned within two weeks prior to the beginning of class.
+The registration form

-from our website at: alliedprofessionalinstitution.com or apiedu.net.
-Full tuition
+can be obtained from our website at: www.apiedu.net Full tuition must accompany

-must accompany the registration, along with a copy of the students' high school
+the registration, along with the students' original high school diploma or transcripts,

 entrance exam given.
-Students must have, at minimum, a high school diploma or a
+Students must have, a minimum of: a high school diploma, a

-GED, a steady hand and good vision.
-We do not accept credits earned at other
+GED or Hi-Set exam, a steady hand and good vision.
+We do not accept credits

-institutions or through challenge examinations and achievement tests, or
+earned at other institutions or through challenge examinations and achievement